judeomg/PSO-KDVA/README.md

 1. **Fine-Tuning a Teacher Model**: Train a robust teacher model for SVA tasks.
 2. **Compressing a Student Model**: Reduce model size while maintaining high performance using knowledge distillation.
 3. **SVA Dataset**: Provide a high-quality dataset for evaluating vulnerability assessment models.

 ---

-## Acknowledgments

-This project leverages **CodeBERT** as the pre-trained model and integrates various optimization techniques for efficient and accurate SVA.

----